Lawctopus reaches to nearly 2,50,000 unique readers a month.

 Task 2: Write a blog post, format it and work on the SEO.
 Get feedback.

-Guide Paper V- Making money: 7 ways in which blogs can earn money.
-Includes a sample eamil on pitching potential advertisers.
+The GP includes a sample email on pitching potential advertisers.
 Also has an invoice format.

 Task 3- Submit your write-up and get evaluated.